ssc-spc-ccoe-cei/aws-guardrails-cac-solution/doc/CONFORMANCE_PACK_IMPLEMENTATION.md

 Pack names:

 ```
-${OrganizationName}-GC-CP-Guardrails       ← when AccountsInP1 is non-empty (always, in practice)
+${OrganizationName}-GC-CP-Guardrails-P1    ← when AccountsInP1 is non-empty (always, in practice)
 ${OrganizationName}-GC-CP-Guardrails-P2    ← when AccountsInP2 is non-empty
 ${OrganizationName}-GC-CP-Guardrails-P3    ← when AccountsInP3 is non-empty
 ```

-For organizations with ≤ 70 active accounts the behaviour is **indistinguishable** from the pre-fix deployment: one pack, same name, no exclusions, base `gc*` Lambda set only.
-This is intentional — the upgrade path for existing customers requires no manual configuration.
+For organizations with ≤ 70 active accounts the behaviour is functionally **indistinguishable** from the pre-fix deployment: one pack with no exclusions, base `gc*` Lambda set only.
+The pack name picks up a `-P1` suffix — this is the one visible break with earlier deployments, and it exists specifically to sidestep a `ConformancePackAlreadyExistsException` during in-place upgrades from the pre-partition template.
+The upgrade path otherwise requires no manual configuration.

 Each pack's `ExcludedAccounts` is built with a nested `!If` ladder so empty `AccountsInP*` strings are never `!Split`/`!Join`'d into the